 How do I file a claim with UPC?

 UPC gives you three ways to file a claim.
-You can call the UPC claims center, file a claim at the UPC website or call your UPC agent.
+You can call the UPC claims center, file a claim at the UPC website, where you can submit photos and videos of the property damage, or call your UPC independent agent.

 Does UPC Insurance offer discounts for home security systems?

 UPC discounts vary by state.
 In some states, including Georgia, you can earn a discount for installing protective devices such as home security systems and fire alarms.
-Check with your local UPC agent to find out more about discounts in your state.
+Check with your local UPC independent agent to find out more about the discounts available in your state.

 Does UPC Insurance sell flood insurance?

-UPC sells private flood insurance, but you may also purchase it through the National Flood Insurance Program (NFIP), administered by the Federal Emergency Management Agency.
-UPC offers three levels of private flood insurance enhancements, with coverage up to $5 million.
-Its excess flood policy is not available in Alaska, Washington, D.C. or Kentucky.
+UPC offers flood coverage underwritten through a private insurer, as well as coverage through the federally backed National Flood Insurance Program (NFIP).
+UPC offers three levels of private flood insurance enhancements, with coverage limits up to $5 million.
+Its excess flood policy is not available in Alaska, Kentucky or Washington, D.C.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: